Proboscis Monkeys, Borneo

 Getting to Sepilok

-On arrival at Sandakan airport, we went directly by Grab (Malay equivalent of Uber) to Sepilok.
+Upon arrival at Sandakan Airport, we opted for a Grab ride (the Malaysian equivalent of Uber) to Sepilok.
 Sepilok is about 17km from the airport and takes about 20 minutes by road.

-Alternatively, you could also take a bus, which takes 30 minutes.
+Alternatively, for a cheaper option, you could take the local bus, which takes approximately 30 minutes.
 The bus service is operated by Local Minibus Malaysia and runs from Sandakan station.

 Top Tip: You need to get a new sim card for Malaysia if you want to make use of Grab here.
 It’s easy to buy them at the airport.